Molajo/Fieldhandler/README.md

 2. Order quantity is required.
 3. If no value is provided for order quantity, use a default value of 1.

-The *Molajo Fieldhandler* can be used in this way in support of these data constraints:
+The *Molajo Fieldhandler* can be used in this way in support of these data constraints.

+**Example 1**: Verbose approach used for example clarity.

 ```php